Below are answers to common questions about cataracts to help you understand your care and treatment options.

 How long will I be in the surgery center?

 Will I need someone to drive me home after surgery?
-When can I drive after surgery?

 Will I need glasses after surgery?